OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ## Azure Functions

 The Accept-Message function takes the submitted body and places it on the message queue.
-Once a message has been placed on the queue, Process-Message will trigger, parsing the message and posting to Slack.
+After a message has been placed on the queue, Process-Message will trigger, parsing the message and posting to Slack.

 ### Accept-Message